itsJASPERr/blog-recipes/breakfast-bowl.md

 ### Instructions

-Cut the frui into mouth-sized dices and add them to the served bowl.
+Cut the fruit into mouth-sized dices and add them to the served bowl.
 Top with cashews, kurkuma, curry and sprinkle the sesame.